 The article, “The Product Development Process“, discusses the needs of inventors (and others) as they take ideas from concept to customer.
 The article is a guide with several topics, direction questions, and an overview of what’s involved in each step of the process.
 Hopefully, it also gives a feel for the scope — and provides a view to comfort some of the anxiety.

-The article is general enough to explore a wide range of products and processes, yet specific enough to show the road to travel.
+The PDP article is general enough to explore a wide range of products and processes, yet specific enough to show the road to travel.
 It includes several pages with different topics, and an ongoing illustrative example.
-For information about turning a great idea into a cool product for the market — this article is a “must read”.
+Call it the source for information about turning a great idea into a cool product for the market.

 About the PDP Article

-This article, “The Product Development Process“, was originally published on Synthx.com in 1998.
-It is written to answer questions that are commonly asked by inventors, because the path to a final product and happy customers is not as easy as it sounds.
+This article, “The Product Development Process“, was first published on Synthx.com in 1998.
+It is here to answer questions commonly asked by inventors and professionals alike, because the path to a successful final product and happy customers is not as easy as it sounds.